benhsz/parless/README.md

 No working implementation as of yet, although the [implementation plan](steps-to-implement.md) describes the steps necessary to implement this feature.
 Steps completed: 0/7

 ## What Does It Do?
-First, what it doesn't do:
+First, the non-features:

+* No change to the syntax
+* No significant indentation

-It makes __no change to the syntax__ and therefore has __no significant indentation__.
-The programmer will type just as many opening and closing parentheses as before.
+That means the programmer will type just as many opening and closing parentheses as before.
 It should therefore be __compatible with all existing Lisp code__.

 As for what it does, it makes code look nicer by having the editor variously visualize `()` as ` ` (blank), `●`, `▹`,  and `()`.
 Which shape goes where depends on the formatting.
 (The shapes can be adjusted according to the user's preferences, but these are the ones used in the examples.)